Have you ever gotten feedback that your book is too literary?

 How do you make your voice match genre and age category?

-See my post on the difference between the two by clicking the image below.
+See my post on the difference between the two by clicking here or on the image below.

 Second, make sure your tone and subtext reflect the outlook of your protagonist’s age.